RosterElf Logo UK

 Insufficient notice for changes

-Last-minute roster changes disrupt employees' lives and often breach award requirements.
-Employees who arranged childcare, other commitments, or transport based on published rosters rightfully object to sudden changes without adequate notice.
+Last-minute roster changes disrupt employees’ lives and often breach award requirements.
+Staff who arranged childcare, other commitments, or transport based on the published roster rightfully object to sudden changes without adequate notice.

 Penalty rate avoidance